Junta1980/toy_robot_test/README.md

 npm run place: Runs tests related to robot positioning. npm run moveRotate: Runs tests related to robot movement and rotation. npm run wrongInput: Runs tests related to incorrect inputs.

+Before running the scripts, check the config.json present in the config directory and check or set the correct URL